 - If your doctor prescribed medication, take them.
 If not, take over-the-counter pain relievers.

 Keep in mind that even with the best treatments, it could take up to 12 weeks for your shoulder heal.

 Recovery from Shoulder Dislocation

 The most difficult thing to have to deal with after a shoulder dislocation is sleep.
 If you lay down, it’s going to hurt.
 If you have a recliner, plan on sleeping on it for the first few days.
 If that’s not an option for you, place several pillows strategically on your bed to provide your shoulder with support.
 Wearing a sling while you sleep will help you keep it immobilized, which is essential for proper healing.

 Also, apply cold therapy for 15 minutes at a time, several times a day.

 When to See a Doctor for Shoulder Dislocation

 If you get a fever or your shoulder remains swollen or feels warm to the touch, or if you had surgery and notice puss coming out of the incision, see your doctor as soon as possible.

-Exercises for Relief From Shoulder Dislocation
+Exercises for Dislocated Shoulder Relief

 For several weeks after injury, the shoulder will have to remain immobilized.
 However, once healing has begun, your medical provider will assign physical therapy to prevent frozen shoulder.